The Dos and Don’ts of Self-Care

 Listen to your intuition.

 Listen to the quiet voice inside you.
-Rather than doing what others do or what you think you should do to practice self-care, ask yourself what you really need to take better care of yourself right now and listen inward for an answer.
-Deep inside we always know what we want and need.
+Rather than doing what others do or what you think you should do to practice self-care, ask yourself what you really need to take better care of yourself right now.
+Listening inward can be incredibly important… though for many of us, reconnecting to our actual needs takes time.
+Sometimes our protective patterns, fears, conditioning, or overwhelm can make our inner signals harder to interpret clearly.
+Self-care often includes gently rebuilding trust with ourselves over time.

 DONT